DerMakaber/pahoMQTT-for-Defold/README.md

 ### mqtt.client:connect(identifier, [will_topic], [will_qos], [will_retain], [will_message])

-Make a connection to an MQTT server.
+Make a connection to an MQTT broker.
-Before messages can be transmitted, the MQTT client must connect to the server.
+Before messages can be transmitted, the MQTT client must connect to the broker.
 Each individual client connection must use a unique identifier.

-MQTT also provides a "last will and testament" for clients, which is a message automatically sent by the server on behalf of the client, should the connection fail.
+MQTT also provides a "last will and testament" for clients, which is a message automatically sent by the broker on behalf of the client, should the connection fail.

 **PARAMETERS**
 * `identifier` (string) - MQTT client identifier (maximum 23 characters)